sapphrdavis/SubspaceTeaTi.me/_posts/2021-12-07-1970-Present-Incumbency-and-Redistricting.md

 ### Republican Retirements ###
 1. Alabama 5: Mo Brooks is retiring to run for U.S. senator.
-2. California 22: Devin Nunes is retiring.
-3. Georgia 10: Jody Hice is retiring to run for secretary of state of Georgia.
+2. Georgia 10: Jody Hice is retiring to run for secretary of state of Georgia.
-4. Illinois 16: Adam Kinzinger is retiring.
+3. Illinois 16: Adam Kinzinger is retiring.
-5. Missouri 4: Vicky Hartzler is retiring to run for U.S. senator.
+4. Missouri 4: Vicky Hartzler is retiring to run for U.S. senator.
-6. Missouri 7: Billy Long is retiring to run for U.S. senator.
+5. Missouri 7: Billy Long is retiring to run for U.S. senator.
-7. New York 1: Lee Zeldin is retiring to run for governor of New York.
+6. New York 1: Lee Zeldin is retiring to run for governor of New York.
-8. New York 23: Tom Reed is retiring.
+7. New York 23: Tom Reed is retiring.
-9. North Carolina 13: Ted Budd is retiring to run for U.S. senator.
+8. North Carolina 13: Ted Budd is retiring to run for U.S. senator.
 (Now in North Carolina 7.)
-10. Ohio 16: Anthony Gonzalez is retiring.
+9. Ohio 16: Anthony Gonzalez is retiring.
 (Now in Ohio 13.)
-11. Texas 1: Louie Gohmert is retiring to run for attorney general of Texas.
+10. Texas 1: Louie Gohmert is retiring to run for attorney general of Texas.
-12. Texas 8: Kevin Brady is retiring.
+11. Texas 8: Kevin Brady is retiring.
 (Now in Texas 2.)

 ### Vacancies ###
 1. Florida 20: Special election to be held on January 11, 2022.
+2. California 22: Devin Nunes to resign on December 31, 2021, and special election date to be determined.